-Severance Payments due Upon Termination and/or a Change in Control We currently provide for the accelerated vesting of stock options and RSUs that otherwise would have vested during the one-year period beginning on the date of consummation of any "change in control."
-In addition, we provide for accelerated vesting of all stock options and restricted stock units in the event of a "change in control" and subsequent termination of employment without "cause" within twelve months thereof.
+Severance Payments due Upon Termination and/or a Change in Control.
+We currently provide for the accelerated vesting of stock options and RSUs that otherwise would have vested during the one-year period beginning on the date of consummation of any "change in control."
+In addition, we provide for accelerated vesting of all stock options and RSUs in the event of a "change in control" and subsequent termination of employment without "cause" within twelve months thereof.
+Further, we provide in the event of a termination "without cause" (as such term is defined in the form of RSU Award Agreement) for the acceleration of vesting of a pro-rated amount of RSUs based upon the number of months the terminated officer was employed with us during the vesting period.